Hilary Benn: Secretary of State for International Development (2003–2007)

 In 2003, Benn was promoted to the cabinet from his position as Minister of State to become Secretary of State for International Development, after Baroness Amos was appointed as Leader of the House of Lords.
 When he informed his family, his father Tony said that "the house rocked with delight".
 Following his first Department for International Development (DfID) question time, Benn was criticised by Liberal Democrat international development spokesperson Tom Brake over his comments about opening Iraq up to foreign investors.

 The Guardian noted that one of Benn's main challenges as Secretary of State for International Development would be the "fraught reconstruction of Iraq".
 In February 2004, Benn said that restoring security in Iraq would be "absolutely fundamental" to a reconstruction effort.

 Benn oversaw the DfID response to the 2003 Bam earthquake, which included "helping to coordinate efforts on the ground, liaise with other international relief organisations and work with the Iranian government to ensure that the right equipment gets to where it is needed as quickly as possible."
 He subsequently oversaw the UK's response to the 2004 Indian Ocean earthquake and tsunami, the 2005 Kashmir earthquake and the 2005 Nias–Simeulue earthquake, to which he responded "with skill".

-In July 2004, Benn set out five stages to end the War in Darfur that had begun in February 2003.
-The stages were: "to get help to the people in the camps and elsewhere", "to get more people and more capacity on the ground to deliver this aid", "security – urgently", getting the "government of Sudan ... to disarm the militias and provide security to the people" and "Finally, this crisis needs a political solution".
-On 13 June 2005, he committed an additional £19,000,000 to the African Union security mission in Darfur, bringing the total UK contribution to £32,000,000.
+In July 2004, Benn set out five stages to end the Darfur War that had begun in February 2003.
+The stages were: "to get help to the people in the camps and elsewhere", "to get more people and more capacity on the ground to deliver this aid", "security – urgently", getting the "government of Sudan... to disarm the militias and provide security to the people" and "Finally, this crisis needs a political solution".

+Benn has also been a critic of the United Nations.
+In December 2004, he called for reform of the UN Office for the Coordination of Humanitarian Affairs (UNHCA), and also said that the UN High Commissioner for Refugees (UNHCR) was "supposed to coordinate but does not have the power of resources to do the job properly".
+Benn has been credited with helping to found the Central Emergency Response Fund.

+At the 2005 general election, Benn was again re-elected, with a decreased vote share of 60% and a decreased majority of 11,866.

+On 13 June 2005, he committed an additional £19 million to the African Union security mission in Darfur, bringing the total UK contribution to £32 million.
 Benn led the UK negotiating team at the 2006 Darfur peace negotiations.

-Benn was also a critic of the United Nations at times.
-In December 2004, he called for reform of the UN Office for the Coordination of Humanitarian Affairs (UNHCA), and also said that the UN High Commissioner for Refugees (UNHCR) was "supposed to coordinate but does not have the power of resources to do the job properly".
-Benn has also been credited with helping to found the Central Emergency Response Fund.

-Benn played an important role in increasing the UK's foreign aid budget and securing debt relief for the poorest countries at the 31st G8 summit.

 In 2007, the New Statesman noted that "Benn's work at DfID ... has often been at odds with the Bush administration".
 In particular, an example was Benn's opposition to the United States policy of increasing abstinence when it came to fighting AIDS in Africa, whereas Benn took a "harm reduction" approach.
 He was also dismissive of US policy, saying: "Abstinence-only programmes are fine if you want to abstain, but not everybody does."